-The District will begin it's Spring Flushing for the next several weeks.
+The District will begin it's Fall Flushing for the next several weeks.
 We appreciate your patience.
-4/12/19
+9/03/19

 FALL HYDRANT FLUSHINGOrono-Veazie Water District Hydrant Flushing

-The Orono-Veazie Water District is going to be flushing in Orono and Veazie beginning on August 27th and will continue for several weeks in order to complete all areas.
+The Orono-Veazie Water District is going to be flushing in Orono and Veazie beginning on September 4th and will continue for several weeks in order to complete all areas.
 We will be placing temporary signs the day before we begin flushing in a neighborhood to keep you informed.
-Should you have any questions about when we are going to be in your area please call our office at 207-866-4449. -October 19, 2016 we will begin flushing on Bennoch Rd Orono. -October 20, 2016 we will begin flushing on College Ave.
-Orono. -November 1, 2016 we will be flushing in and around Orono College Ave and Park St areas.
+Should you have any questions about when we are going to be in your area please call our office at 207-866-4449.

 Why flush fire hydrants?

 The Water District normally flushes all fire hydrants twice per year.
 By discharging a large volume of water through a fire hydrant, water flow within the pipeline is increased.
 This increased flow actually scours the inside of the pipeline, removing and then transporting mineral deposits out of the water system.
 In addition, this process provides the opportunity to assess the general condition of the hydrant and assure it is working properly.

 How does hydrant flushing affect me?

 As water is flushed through water lines and out the hydrant, mineral sediment can cause water to become discolored.
 Although the water may not be visually appealing, it is safe to drink and continues to meet all federal and state drinking water standards.
 There is no health hazard associated with the discolored water.